 We use the “authentication everywhere” principle for all internal admin systems.
 Employees are only given access to systems and personal data if it is required for the performance of their role.
 We record audit logs of any access to customer accounts (including our own staff), as well as important operations that take place on their accounts for legal and security purposes.
 Employee access to company systems will be revoked within 24 hours of termination.
 Complex password policies are enforced.

 All company hard drives are encrypted with full disk encryption.
 Only devices properly secured by the company will be able to access company networks.
-Employee PC’s all have anti-malware software and firewalls installed as standard.
-We also employ highly restrictive “process white-list” and “anti-exploit” software where it is sensible to do so.
+Employee PCs all have firewalls installed as standard, as well as anti-malware software that scans systems for vulnerabilities at least once a.
+We also employ a highly restrictive “process white-list” and “anti-exploit” software where it is sensible to do so.

 We will periodically perform venerability scanning on our servers to identify any relevant issues.
 Security patches are reviewed regularly and applied to our servers where appropriate.